SecondSonConsulting/Baseline/README.md

 - A configuration profile defining what Installomator labels, Packages, or Scripts you wish to run

 ## How it Works

+### Basics

 When the Baseline installation package is run, assets are delivered as well as a LaunchDaemon.
 The LaunchDaemon calls the primary script `/usr/local/Baseline/Baseline.sh`.
-The LaunchDaemon is used in order to ensure your management tools are not paused waiting for the enrollment process to complete.
+This method is used in order to ensure your management tools are not paused waiting for Baseline to complete.

+### Order of Operations

 Once the daemon initiates the primary script is run, the following sequence occurs:
 1. Verifies a configuration file in the preference doman of `com.secondsonconsulting.baseline` is present on the device.